1sh1vam/Face-Mask-Detection/README.md

 # Improvement Scope
 There is always a scope of improvement in any project.
 Few ways to improve this project are:
-* Using "Temperature Sensor" to restrict people whose body temperature is above normal body temperature e.g 100.
+* Using "Temperature Sensor" to restrict people whose body temperature is above normal body temperature for e.g 100.
 * Use "Distance Measuring Sensors" to ensure social distancing.
 If you think there can be more ways to improve this system please write to me on [LinkedIn](https://www.linkedin.com/in/1sh1vam/).